mjzffr/blogintothebird/content/2014-05-13_opwapplication.md

 My top tips for applying:

 1. Communicate a lot.
 (I think that's almost the whole point.)
 2. Keep a brief, informal log of what you do as you do it.
-The log is handy for when you have questions later, when you come back to the project after a few weeks off, when you're writing your application, and so on.
+The log is handy for when you have questions later, when you come back to the project after a few weeks away, when you're writing your application, and so on.
+3. Don't assume there is some universally accepted, perfect approach to your task.
+There are grey areas.
+Example: how to classify a particular Firefox bug.
+So, do ask questions!
+Remember that "experts" ask questions, too, and interesting discussion among several helpful people many ensue, which is really cool. :)

 I'll say it again: the OPW internship application process is a great learning experience.
 Although I already knew a good amount about FOSS before I got started, I now have a much better sense for how a giant, open source project like Firefox grows and stays healthy.